salmanmkc/Workflow-Satisfiability-Problem/readme.md

 # Workflow Satisfiability Problem (WSP)

-Note: this is code I did in 2021 December/2022 January so it may be quite sloppy to my current day stndards
+Note: this is code I did in 2021 December/2022 January so it may be quite sloppy to my current day standards.

 This repository contains a Python implementation of a solver for the Workflow Satisfiability Problem (WSP).
 The solution leverages Google OR-Tools and Constraint Programming (CP) to handle various constraints efficiently.